What construction needs to know about Burnham’s No.10 ambitions

 Campaign group Britain Remade calculates that 44,850 planning applications per month would be required to meet the 1.5 million homes target before the next election.

-Planning hold ups, higher costs, reduced buyer demand and stronger regulations are all factors he must contend with.
+Planning hold ups, higher costs, reduced buyer demand, stronger regulations and a chronic shortage of skilled labour are all factors he must contend with.

 Campaign group Britain Remade calculates that 44,850 planning applications per month would be required to meet the 1.5 million homes target before the next election.

-Planning hold ups, higher costs, reduced buyer demand and stronger regulations are all factors he must contend with.
+Planning hold ups, higher costs, reduced buyer demand, stronger regulations and a chronic shortage of skilled labour are all factors he must contend with.

 Northern rail links and data centres shape Burnham’s infrastructure agenda